- Home

 Low-E glazing

 Low-E coatings are applied to the surface of glazing panes with specific solar control properties.
 A microscopically thin metallic coating is added to the glazing surface, which lets light through but reflects short-wave infrared radiation.
-This suppresses the radiant heat flow and lowers the U-value of the glazing.
+This suppresses the radiant heat flow.
 Converting one pane of a clear double-glazed IGU to low-E glazing is approximately equivalent to adding a third clear pane.

 Low-E coated glazing is generally clear, and different types of coatings are available for high, moderate or low solar gain.